tencentyun/intlcloud-documents/yehe_doc/存储/日志服务/常见问题/LogListener 相关/LogListener 常见问题_intl_en.md

 ### How do I use non-root permission to start LogListener?

-You are recommended to use the root permission to start LogListener.
+You are advised to use the root permission to start LogListener.
 If you need to use LogListener with non-root permission, see "Configuring Non-Root Permission to start LogListener".

 ### How do I pin the LogListener process to a CPU?